SimoneCaldarella/Person_ReID/README.md

+# Person Attribute Recognition (PAR) and Person Re-Identification (Person Re-ID)

+This is the final project for the Deep Learning course @UniTN

 Our code is supposed to run on Google Colaboratory.

 In oreder to execute, it needs a folder containing the .zip dataset (or a pickle version of our Dataset object); this